- Career Development Services

 Housing and Residence Life

-The Department of Housing and Residence Life, in partnership with the student and the university community, will provide a premier living / learning experience that promotes student success.
-We offer 15 residence halls with a variety of living options to accommodate the needs and preferences of our student population.
+The Department of Housing and Residence Life, in partnership with the student and the university community, will provide a premier living/learning experience that promotes student success.
+We offer 16 residence halls with a variety of living options to accommodate the needs and preferences of our student population.
 Several of the amenities include the following: cable television, Internet connections and wifi capability in each bedroom, and laundry facilities in each hall.
-Apartment living is also available to juniors, seniors and graduate students.
-Visit the website for more information.
+Apartment living is also available to juniors, seniors, and graduate students.

 - Cancellations received by July 1 for an agreement beginning fall semester or November 15 for spring semester only, students will receive 2/3 refund of deposit or $100.00.